marc042/mdbook_with_plantuml/README.md

 # mdbook_with_plantuml
-Docker Mdbook with Plantuml tools
+Mdbook Docker with Plantuml tools

 Introduction
 ============

-The Docker mdbook_plantuml is a docker based on docker-mdbook.
+The Docker mdbook_plantuml is based on docker-mdbook.
-He a capability to generate :
+It has a capability to generate :
   - the plantuml graphs

 Required